 It is certainly not in the self-interest of any political party that has to depend on the people's votes to stay in power, to blame the people and not themselves for the loss or near-loss of an election.
 The people are the uncrowned king in a democracy and political parties have to humble themselves before the people.
-The right way is for UMNO and Alliance leaders democratize their parties and permit grievances, complaints, and criticisms and so on to float to the top.
-Nobody can predict the future but a sincere and concerted effort by UMNO and the Alliance Party to set in motion a self-sustaining two-way communication between the top and bottom echelons of society can lead to renewal and regeneration.
+Perhaps the most constructive approach for UMNO as the leader of the Alliance to adopt is to democratize the Alliance Party and its components and to permit grievances, complaints, ideas and talents from the lower and middle layers to move up to the top.
+In this way, the process of open-ended reassessment is started.
+The party leaders themselves become objects as well as subjects of this general re-examination.
+The end result may be the regeneration of the Alliance-although it could also be its further stagnation and decay.